 In the following video we can see how to make cold pressed olive oil, in a traditional way with an oil press, just as it was done in the old days…

 However, all modern olive oils are now produced using more sophisticated industrial machinery rather than an oil press.
-This is not only for reasons of efficiency, but also for reasons of hygiene and safety in the process, as it is necessary to obtain a sanitary registration certificate to be able to market any food product, and the use of a press makes this very difficult.
-Thus, unlike what is done in a home oil mill as we saw before, in modern oil mills centrifuges are always used to extract the olive oil from the mass obtained by crushing and beating the olives.
+This is not only for reasons of efficiency, but also for reasons of hygiene and safety in the process, as it is necessary to obtain sanitary authorizations (Health Ministry registrations) to be able to market any food product, and the use of a press makes this very difficult.
+Thus, unlike what is done in a home oil mill as we saw before, in modern oil mills centrifugal machines are always used to extract the olive oil from the mass obtained by crushing and beating the olives.

 According to current European regulations, in order to label an extra virgin olive oil with the surname ‘cold extraction’, special thermometers must be installed in the oil mill to record the temperatures of the paste and juice at all times during the extraction process.